vs4503/vs4503/README.md

 - 🌱 I’m currently learning about Angular and Quantum Machine Learning

-- ❓ Ask me about anything related to Quantum Visualization, Python Web Development and trains (😉) !
+- ❓ Ask me about anything related to Quantum Visualization, Python Web Development, and trains (😉)!

 - ⚡ Fun fact: My favorite color to code in is yellow.